Public transport in Istanbul: History

 Several British and French companies operated all public transport in Istanbul until 16 June 1939, the date of nationalization.
 The newly established company İETT (Istanbul Electric Tram and Tünel Company) took over from then on the task of public transport in Istanbul.

-On 27 May 1961, trolleybuses were put in service first between Topkapı and Eminönü following the elimination of trams.
-However, the last trolleybuses were taken out of service in 1984, because they hindered the growing traffic in the narrow streets of the old city.
+On 27 May 1961 (other sources say 1962), trolleybuses were put into service on several routes, as part of programme to replace all trams.
+However, the Istanbul trolleybus system closed in 1984, and most of the fleet was sold for further use on the İzmir trolleybus system.

 In 1988, a company called Ulaşım A.Ş.
 (Transport Inc.) was established to run the services of LRT (light rail transit) (since 1989), Metro (since 2000) and modern trams (since 1992) by the Municipality of Istanbul.
 The company is still active and will be the operator of the new rail lines.